 The 10-Minute Rule

-In the case of experts, wise counsel will seek a provision in P.O.
-No. 1 to allow an expert 15-20 minutes to provide an oral overview of how he or she approached his or her report; to highlight the important conclusions reached; and to indicate important reasons why there is disagreement between experts of the same persuasion.
-The effect is to remind the tribunal of the essentials of the expert’s report.– J William Rowley QC, 20 Essex Street Chambers
+In the case of experts, wise counsel will seek a provision in Procedural Order No. 1 to allow an expert 15 to 20 minutes to provide an oral overview of how he or she approached his or her report; to highlight the important conclusions reached; and to indicate important reasons why there is disagreement between experts of the same persuasion.
+The effect is to remind the tribunal of the essentials of the expert’s report.– J William Rowley QC, Twenty Essex Chambers

 Address embarrassing facts in direct examination

-Determining the quantum of a claim is for the arbitral tribunal a very complex exercise.
+Determining the quantum of a claim is a very complex exercise for the arbitral tribunal.
 It needs therefore to be assisted by the quantum experts and counsel as much as possible.
 The parties sometimes feel frustrated by the reasoning of the tribunal on quantum in the award.
-They should in the first place blame their counsel and experts.
-Quantum experts tend to be too long, too technical and unable to clearly express their reasoning in terms which are easily understandable by laymen, and this, even in the so-called didactic presentations before their cross-examination.
+In the first place, they should blame their counsel and experts.
+Quantum experts tend to be too wordy, too technical and unable to clearly express their reasoning in terms that are easily understood by laymen, and this, even in the so-called didactic presentations before their cross-examination.

-Counsel on the other hand tend not to devote enough developments in their submissions, including post-hearing submissions, on a clear, step-by-step presentation of their quantum claims.
+Counsel, on the other hand, tend not to include enough developments in their submissions, such as post-hearing submissions, on a clear, step-by-step presentation of their quantum claims.
 Substantial efforts should be made on both sides.

 Tribunals should also request that quantum reports presented by the respondent should not be limited – as they often are – to a criticism of claimant’s quantum report but should always provide alternative calculations.

-The scope of direct examination may also be a little broader and allow witnesses to address a few key issues of their statements.
+The scope of direct examination may also be a little broader and allow witnesses to address a few the key issues in their statements.

-As long as direct examination is limited to correcting errors in the statement, it is not a very risky exercise.
-In fact, correction of errors is important and the witness should always be upfront about them.
+As long as direct examination is limited to correcting errors in a statement, it is not a very risky exercise.
+In fact, correction of errors is important and the witness should always be up front about them.
 In addition, correction may defuse the harmful effect of a line of questions on cross-examination designed to highlight the contradiction.